 A total of 55 positions were funded with Measure G funds in FY 2015-16 and 79 in FY 2016-17, as shown above.
-The increases between the fiscal years include 10 polices officers, 12 existing SAFER grant funded fire fighters that were transitioned to Measure G funding as the grant funding expired, and 2 Street Outreach Specialist staff as part of the Community Safety program.
-In FY 2017-18, 2 more police officers and 2 fire fighters are added.
-The two fire fighters were previously funded with the SAFER grant funding and now are funded with Measure G as was planned since the inception of Measure G. The two officers are completely new and an increase in the total sworn police count from 172 to 174.
-By the FY 20-21, 8 School Resource Officers (SRO's) funded with Measure G from 29 to 37.
+The increases between the fiscal years include 10 police officers, 12 existing SAFER grant funded fire fighters that were transitioned to Measure G funding as the grant funding expired, and 2 Street Outreach Specialist staff as part of the Community Safety program.
+In FY 2017-18, 4 more police officers and 2 fire fighters are added, and 2 Street Outreach Specialist staff are moved out to temporarily fund with a \$500,000 state grant.
+The two fire fighters were previously funded with the SAFER grant funding and now are funded with Measure G as was planned since the inception of Measure G. Two of the four officers are completely new and an increase in the total sworn police count from 172 to 174.
+By FY 2020-21, 8 School Resource Officers (SRO's) funded with a COPS grant will then switch to Measure G funding, bringing the total sworn police personnel funded with Measure G from 29 to 37.
 The total sworn count of 174 already includes 8 SRO's, which were added to the sworn count in FY 2015-16 when the grant was originally awarded.